Local Government Inspector and monitors

 Tranche 2

-A panel of Local Government Monitors will be established.
-Monitors will be appointed by the Inspector with the aim of proactively fixing problems.
+A panel of monitors is proposed to be established.
+Monitors will be appointed by the Inspector with the aim of proactively fixing problems in local governments.

-Monitors will be qualified specialists with expertise in areas where potential issues are identified.
+Monitors will have specialised expertise in areas where potential issues are identified.

-Local governments will be able to request the Inspector to appoint a monitor for a specific purpose.
-The Inspector will also be able to appoint a monitor on the Inspector's own initiative in response to potential issues or risks.
+A council, mayor or president, or a CEO will be able to request the Inspector to appoint a monitor for a specific purpose.
+This request will be considered by the Inspector and the Inspector can decide to appoint a monitor.
+The Inspector will also be able to appoint a monitor on the Inspector's own initiative.

 How these changes help

-Monitor appointments may allow for issues in a local government to be resolved before they escalate, enabling quicker resolution times and better outcomes for communities.
+Monitors may allow for issues in a local government to be resolved before they escalate, enabling quicker resolution times and better outcomes for communities.
 Appointing a monitor may also reduce costs if issues can be resolved early and do not progress to more intensive resolution methods.
-It is hoped that a monitor could lead to a proactive attitude to compliance by the local government and a focus on plans for improvement.
+Monitors could lead to proactive attitudes to compliance by local governments and a focus on plans for improvement.